gabrik/acquirer/README.md

 user@unix:~/acquirer$ make unikernel
 ```

-Then you can edit vm.sh file for use the correct bridge interface, and start a vm by typing
+Then you can edit vm.sh file for use the correct bridge interface, and the arguments, then you can start a unikernel by typing

 ```
 user@unix:~/acquirer$ sudo ./vm.sh